tensorflow/tfjs-website/docs/tutorials/upgrading_to_4_0.md

 ...
 ```

-This can be fixed by upgrading TypeScript to 4.4.2 or greater, or by adding the file `predefined_color_space.d.ts` (name and path can be changed) with the following contents to your project to define the missing type.
-If this file is added, it will need to be removed when TypeScript is upgraded past 4.3.
+To fix this, upgrade TypeScript to 4.4.2 or greater, or add the file `predefined_color_space.d.ts` (name and path can be changed) with the following contents to your project to define the missing type.
+Remove this file when TypeScript is upgraded to 4.4 or higher.

 **predefined_color_space.d.ts**
 ```typescript